avasapollo/beers-api/README.md

 This is an example of Microservice application structure in Golang.
+The dependencies will be installed from `dep`, so you need dep to use the Makefile.
+You can find more info about dep here https://github.com/golang/dep .
 To run the application in a docker container you have to run these commands:

 ```